|

 a small fee to the Admiral of Raven, you too can have blackmail

+material.
 One day we rented a car and circumnavigated Moorea.
 It is a

 magnificent island with steep green mountains and turquoise water below.